-Forex market: Indian rupee slips down again - East Coast Daily English
+Forex Market: Indian rupee slips down again - East Coast Daily English

-In the forex market the domestic currency Indian rupee has again slipped down against the American currency US dollar.
+In the forex market the domestic currency Indian rupee has slipped down against the US currency US dollar in the early hours of trading .
+The main reason for the downfall of Indian rupee is the weak opening of the Indian equity market.

-At the Interbank Foreign Exchange the Indian rupee opened at 71.85 against US dollar registering a loss of 14 paise.
-The main reason for the downfall of Indian rupee as per trade experts is the constant buying of US currency by the banks and importers.
+At the Interbank Foreign Exchange the Indian rupee has opened at 71.83 and then slipped into 71.89 against the US dollar, registering a loss of 8 paise when compared to its previous closing.

-On Tuesday the Indian rupee has settled trading at 71.71 against the US dollar registering a loss of 13 paise.
+The Indian rupee has settled trading on Wednesday at 71.81 against the US dollar.

+The ‘Dollar Index’, which measures the US currency strength against a basket of sic currencies has fell down by 0.05% to 97.88.

 Post Your Comments